V-agor/Air-quality-monitoring-and-predictive-analysis-system/README.md

-# Air-quality-monitoring-and-predictive-analysis-system
+# Smart Air Quality Monitoring and Prediction System

-o develop an Arduino-based air quality monitoring system that collects real-time data (e.g., CO2, smoke, temperature, humidity) and sends it to a computer/cloud for data analysis, visualization, and prediction of hazardous air quality events using data science techniques.
+This project uses an Arduino with environmental sensors (MQ135, DHT11) to gather air quality, temperature, and humidity data.
+The collected data is analyzed in Python using data science techniques to predict air quality and visualize trends.